A week without the screen? It is enough to send any kid (and their parents) into a spin.

 But in today’s tech-obsessed world, often the best escape from the maddening pace of everyday life is simply to switch off – literally.

 School holidays are an ideal opportunity to unplug from digital technology and spend time together as a family.
-Whether you go camping, spend time in a family-friendly hotel or campervan around New Zealand, there is always an opportunity to unplug.
+Whether you’re planning a road trip, a camping adventure or time in a family-friendly hotel, there is always an opportunity to unplug.

 Quality not quantity